Carrie Adeline Barbour: Career

-Carrie Barbour was among the six members of the sixth annual Morrill Geological Expedition in 1897.
-That year the expedition focused on sites in South Dakota, western Nebraska, and Wyoming and included work in Nebraska's Daemonelix beds.
+Barbour was among the six members of the sixth annual Morrill Geological Expedition in 1897, coordinated by the University of Nebraska and the Nebraska Geological Survey.
+That year, the expedition focused on sites in South Dakota, western Nebraska, and Wyoming and included work in Nebraska's Daemonelix beds, the Bad Lands, and the Black Hills regions.
 During the 1899 Morrill expedition, she led assistants collecting invertebrate fossils in Carboniferous exposures.
-They collected over 20,000 specimens that summer.
+Barbour and an assistant collected over 20,000 specimens that summer.
+Following the expedition, some of the duplicate specimens collected were donated to 40 institutions across the country.

-In 1912 she was appointed as Assistant Professor of Paleontology at the University of Nebraska.
+In 1912, she was appointed as assistant professor of paleontology at the University of Nebraska, working in this position for 25 years.
+She was a member of the Nebraska Academy of Sciences.

-Death
+Personal life

-Carrie Barbour died June 9, 1942.
-She is buried in Wyuka Cemetery in Lincoln, Nebraska.
+Barbour died on June 9, 1942, at her brother Edwin's home in Lincoln, Nebraska.
+She is buried in Wyuka Cemetery in Lincoln.